 SMART COLLEGE GRADUATE: "ok.. well as a college graduate, if I came in as an Officer, wouldn't I come in as a 2LT (Second Lieutenant)... or, eh.. the equivalent of 10 RANKS HIGHER than the rank of E4 you were trying to sell me just a moment ago?"

 [No doubt, some of you are wondering where the heck I'm coming up with "10 ranks higher".
 I know what you're thinking, but I'm ahead of you..
 Let's count the ranks that you'd skip over by coming straight in as a commissioned officer (instead of enlisting as an E4 with a college degree).. ~~> " E5, E6, E7, E8, E9, WO1, CW2, CW3, CW4, CW5".
 WO1 (Warrant Officer 1)-CW5 (Chief Warrant Officer 5) are the Warrant Officer ranks (which equate to highly specialized enlisted ranks, that have the same respect, customs and courtesies as officers.
 Many will tell you that a Warrant Officer counts as an "officer".
 Without going into too much detail, thats not true.
 If a Warrant Officer transfers into a job in the Officer ranks... he or she will virtually never get Officer credit for being a Warrant Officer. * I think Warrant Officer (especially a Pilot) is one of the best positions in the military (Army/Navy/Marines).
 A warrant officer is a technical advisor and has a very narrow job scope.
 Unlike a Commissioned Officer, most Warrant Officers aren't in positions where they have to worry about the health, welfare, and providing leadership to enlisted troops.
-Unlike "NON COMMISSIONED" Officers (enlisted personnel), the Warrant Officer doesn't have to worry about doing "blue collar" or "grunt work".
+However, unlike "NON COMMISSIONED" Officers (fancy way of saying "enlisted personnel, pay grade E5 and higher"), the Warrant Officer doesn't have to worry about doing "blue collar" or "grunt work".
 The Warrant Officer basically only really has to worry about him or herself... which many times in the military is the best thing in the world!
-(If you need clarification or more info... email; The Air Force by the way doesn't have Warrants.)
+The Air Force by the way doesn't have Warrants.

 See what I'm getting at?
 I've been saying it for years, and you can quote me: "Education usually trumps experience.." <~~~~ say that to yourself over and over again for the rest of the day... re-read that quote 10 times.